 Do all sessions last 4 hours?
 I’ve heard some last even longer?

 Hopefully not!
 The reason I offer up to 4 hours is in case your little one is cluster feeding or needs a lot of settling with mum.
 Some babies can cluster feed for periods of 45 minutes or longer so I like to make sure you are not being rushed.
-I won’t have anything booked in for at least 4 hours after your session is due to start for this exact reason and I never have 2 newborns booked in the same day (mainly because EVERYTHING needs to be washed after each session so there is not time to fit two sessions plus washing into a day).
+I won’t have anything booked in for at least 4 hours after your session is due to start for this exact reason and I never have 2 newborns booked in the same day (mainly because EVERYTHING needs to be washed after each session so there is no time to fit two sessions plus washing into a day).

-If baby is not settling at all and we can see that the session is going to be difficult to tie up within the 4 hours I will offer for you to either proceed as a lifestyle session where baby is held more or offer you another date to come back for us to try again.
-In some cases we have done all the photographs which include dad while baby is unsettled and then invited mum back for the rest of the session on another day.
+If a baby is not settling at all and we can see that the session is going to be difficult to tie up within the 4 hours I will offer for you to either proceed as a lifestyle session where your baby is held more or offer you another date to come back for us to try again.
+In some cases, I have done all the photographs which include dad while baby is unsettled and then invited mum back for the rest of the session on another day.
 This means if dad is about to finish paternity leave we have the photographs we need of him.

 Can I bring siblings?

-Yes, you can bring siblings along and I would highly recommend including a sibling portrait as well as a full family portrait to be included in the session plan.
+Normally Yes!
+You can bring siblings along and I would highly recommend including a sibling portrait as well as a full family portrait to be included in the session plan.